How do I know if I am ready to return to work?

 - Learn how to do things with 1 hand

-- Work while sitting instead of standing
+- Complete certain tasks sitting down instead of standing

 - Adjust the type of work you were doing before